 Open data criteria

-The Open Data for Resilience Index uses a set of 10 criteria formulated as questions, weighted in percentage, to assess to what extent a given dataset is open.
+The Open Data for Resilience Index uses a set of 10 criteria formulated as questions to assess to what extent a given dataset is open.

 Does the data exist at all?
 The data can be in any form (paper or digital, offline or online etc).
 If it is does not exist, answer NO to all other questions.

 Is the data available in digital form?